-LCWR rescues, cares and releases all wildlife except for raptor birds.
+LCWR rescues, cares and releases all Wildlife Native to Iowa except for Raptor Birds.
 We believe that every animal, rare or common, regardless of species-are deserving of our care, attention, and respect.
 We will help educate our community as it sees fit.
 We are open to the public and will always need volunteers as we cannot function without them.
 All decisions made with each individual animal is based on quality of life.